thelittlemitak/portfolio/README.md

 ## How to open the project on your computer:

 1. Install Node.js: download and install Node.js from the [official website](https://nodejs.org) following the installation instructions for your operating system.
-This step is necessary even though the project's dependencies are already included in the repo.

 2. Clone the repository: navigate to the directory where you want to clone the repository and run the following command in your terminal: